wbyoung/jsi/_posts/00-02-04-closures-scope.md

   block-scope variables.
 This will make JavaScript a bit more similar to other programming languages and address some of the gotchas above.
 </aside>

+### Immediately invoked function expressions

+It's possible to create an environment, or scope, to protect a set of variables from access.
+This is used frequently by JavaScript programmers.

+{% highlight javascript %}
+var greet = (function() {
+  var greeting = "Hello, ";

+  return function(personName) {
+    console.log(greeting + personName);
+  };
+})();

+greet('Whitney');
+{% endhighlight %}

+Note that `sayHello` is set to a function that actually returns a function.
+The inner function is the one that's called later with `greet('Whitney')`.
+The `greeting` variable is not accessible outside of the scope created by the immediately invoked function expression.
+This example is a bit contrived, but we'll start using these soon.

 ## Takeaway